Professor Rusi Jaspal

 Professor Jaspal's research cuts across the fields of psychology and public health, focussing particularly on social psychological approaches to promoting good psychological and physical health outcomes.
 He has developed the Health Adversity Risk Model (HARM) to predict the impact of social and psychological stressors and identity threat on health outcomes.
 Much of his research using the model has focused on HIV prevention, HIV care and mental health.
 Rusi Jaspal has contributed to the development of Identity Process Theory.
-Additionally, Professor Jaspal has conducted extensive research into aspects of psychological wellbeing among gay men, the management of identities in conflict, national identity, prejudice and discrimination, and public understanding of science, technology and medicine.
-Rusi Jaspal is the author or editor of 6 books, and has written over 100 peer-reviewed journal articles and book chapters, and several reports for the Department of Health.
+Additionally, Professor Jaspal has conducted extensive research into aspects of psychological wellbeing among gay men, the management of identities in conflict, national identity, prejudice and discrimination, public understanding of science, technology and medicine and the psychological impact of the COVID-19 pandemic.
+Rusi Jaspal is the author or editor of 6 books, and has written over 150 peer-reviewed journal articles and book chapters, and several reports for the Department of Health.
 He supervises and examines PhD students in his areas of expertise.

 Rusi Jaspal studied at the University of Cambridge, the University of Surrey, and Royal Holloway, University of London.
 After his PhD, he completed an ESRC post-doctoral research fellowship at the University of Nottingham.
 In 2015, Rusi Jaspal was awarded a personal chair in Psychology and Sexual Health at De Montfort University Leicester and became the Pro Vice-Chancellor for Research at the same institution in 2018.
 From 2016 until 2019, he was Adjunct Professor of Minority Research at Åbo Akademi University, Turku, Finland.
 Professor Jaspal has also served as Social Isolation Advisor to Wandsworth Borough Council, London.

 Prof Jaspal serves on the following editorial boards: